samaradw/pin7/.github/steps/3-pin-reply.md

 ### 💬 Activity: Mark a reply as the answer

-1. Go to the discussion you created earlier.
+1. Go to the Discussion you created earlier.
 2. Reply to it using another account or use an alternate reply on your post.
-3. Hover over the reply that best answers your discussion.
+3. Hover over the reply that best answers your Discussion.
 4. Click the **✔️ Mark as answer** button to highlight it.

 Once completed, GitHub Actions will detect this and move you to the next step!